Elementary equivalence and diffeomorphism groups of smooth manifolds: Manifold Recognition

 The following is well known; see~\cite{Brown1962b}, for example. \begin{lem} If $W$ is a smooth or topological $n$--manifold, then there exists a sequence of compact $n$--manifolds $\{C_i\}_{i\in\omega}$ such that and such that for all $i$. \end{lem}

 Although the authors believe that the following lemma belongs to the classical literature, we include a proof here for completeness.
 Note that its $C^0$ version is the main result of~\cite{EK1971}. \begin{lem} Let $M$ be a compact smooth $n$--manifold, possibly with boundary.
 Let be subsets such that $C$ is compact and $W$ is open.
-If $q\co W\longrightarrow M$ is a smooth embedding, then there exists a compact set $K$ with
+If $q\co W\longrightarrow M$ is a smooth embedding sufficiently near from the identity, then there exists a compact set $K$ with

 and $\alpha\in\Diff_0^{\infty}(M)$ such that the following diagram commutes: